-To ensure that commercial clients are able to provide feedback on the new system, the Border Commercial Consultative Committee (BCCC) Sub-Committee on CARM was launched in April 2011.
-This sub-committee will play a key role in the success of CARM by providing valuable feedback on all aspects of the project, including its design and implementation.
+The Border Commercial Consultative Committee (BCCC) Sub-Committee on CARM was launched in April 2011 to provide CBSA officials and commercial stakeholders a forum for dialogue on CARM.
+This sub-committee plays a key role in CARM's success by providing valuable feedback on all aspects of the project, including strategies, policies, and design and implementation.

 For more information on CARM, please contact us at: